Register

 157.18.202.146,

-Option 1: The guy to whose site the links point enjoys a sitewide link, and this links brings him some boost of rankings.
+Option 1: The guy to whose site the links point enjoys a sitewide link.

-Option 2: Google neglects this sitewide link and thus some 200 links the guy has actually bring him practically no SEO value (though traffic can still be good).
+Option 2: Google neglects this sitewide link and thus all these links bring no SEO value (though traffic can be good).

 Option 3: The guy has put links to one of his sites from hm...200 more of his other sites and thinks noone will see this — but Google easily discovers and frowns upon this kind of cheating.

-DMOZ — we already talked about Internet directories.
-DMOZ is the most respected free directory, and it's good to know whether the website you're getting a link from is listed there.
+DMOZ — DMOZ is a respected free Internet directory and it′ s good to know whether the website you′ re getting a link from is listed there.

-Alexa Rank — it's also the SEO SpyGlass "bonus factor".
-Alexa Rank shows you where a site ranks compared to all other sites, based on how much traffic they're getting each 3 months (therefore sometimes Alexa Rank is also called Traffic Rank).
-The more traffic, the higher a site to the top in Alexa ranking.
+Alexa Rank — Alexa Rank shows you where a site ranks compared to all other sites, based on how much traffic they′ re getting (therefore sometimes Alexa Rank is also called Traffic Rank).
+The more people visit the website, the closer it is to the top in Alexa ranking.
 The #1 site has the biggest traffic ever.

-Visitors of a site–that–links–to–you see the link and part of them click it — so the more traffic a the partner's site has, the more visitors your own site will get.
-If you're buying links for traffic, look at Alexa Rank.
+Visitors of a site–that–links–to–you see the link and some of them click on it — so the more traffic a partner′ s site has, the more visitors your own site may get.
+If you′ re getting links for traffic, check the Alexa Rank.
 When sites have good traffic, they normally rank within the first 100,000.
-But the closer Alexa Rank to the first place, the better.
-Anyway, links from sites not even in 100,000 aren't worth paying for.
-You got the idea.
+And the closer to the top — the better.

-Domain Age — the same as "Age of the partner's site".
-As I told you before, domain age has been quite important recently.
-Sites under 1 year are considered very young, those from 3 years old and older are good.
-And, for instance, 8–year–old sites enjoy all the goods of being on the Web for long.
-They are very trusted by Search Engines.
+Domain Age — the same as "Age of the partner′ s site".
+As I told you before, domain age is quite important.
+Sites under 1 year are considered very young, those from 3 years old are good.
+And, for instance, 8–year–old sites are very trusted by Search Engines.

 Answer